Fresh Air - Jeff Hiller's Big Break Came In His 40s

 that Terry Gross does on fresh air

-and the host said,
+and the host said

 my guest Jeff Hiller is on a new show on HBO called

-Somebody Out There.
+Somebody Out There

-Jeff, I loved somebody out there.
+Jeff I loved somebody out there

-I loved everything about somebody out there.
+I loved everything about somebody out there

-And of course the show is called Somebody Somewhere,
+and of course the show is called Somebody Somewhere

-not somebody out there.
+not somebody out there

-But I want to get to the serious NPR intro voice.
+but I want to get to the

-Since you not only do improv, but you've taught improv,
+since you not only do improv

-How can I make my intros sound less serious?
+how can I make my intros sound less serious?

 Oh, don't you dare.

-Don't you dare?
+Don't you dare.

 It's part of the joy of listening to it.